 Types of Abortion

 Before moving forward, you should understand abortion procedures, side effects, and potential risks.
-We will talk to you about what to expect and your other options.
+We can talk to you about what to expect and your other options.

 There are two main types of abortion: medical and surgical.
 Which procedure you receive is determined by how far along you are in your pregnancy.